 Trips to Upolu Cay typically combine a visit to both the cay and the reef in one, and those looking to visit Upolu can travel either on a traditional catamaran with Ocean Freedom, or opt for the leisurely route on a slower sailing voyage with both Falla and Reef Daytripper.

-The journey thus can take either 1 or tour hours from Cairns depending on your choice of vessels.
+The journey thus can take either 1-2 hours from Cairns depending on your choice of vessels.
 If you’re considering an entry-level snorkel trip from Cairns and are short on time – and tides are agreeable – then Upolu Cay serves as a viable alternative to Green Island if you’re willing to sacrifice facilities and amenities during your trip.

 - What it offers: One of the world’s most acclaimed wreck dives; incredible concentration of marine life in one spot; eerie and beautiful blend of history meets nature

 - Who goes there: Adrenalin Dive, Yongala Dive, Mike Ball Dive Expeditions

 - Who it’s best for: Experienced open water divers only

 - Pros: Beautiful, dense marine life and coral; much-praised as a top site by experienced divers internationally; incredible photo opportunities